-Commercial and Rural Real Estate Revenue and Gross Profit.
-During the three months ended September 30, 2023, we had five commercial and rural real estate sales totaling approximately 29 acres for \$3.1 million and land improvement services of less than \$0.1 million, together resulting in a gross profit of \$1.8 million (or gross margin of 58.1%).
+Commercial and Rural Forestry Real Estate Revenue and Gross Profit.
+During the three months ended September 30, 2023 March 31, 2024, we had five two commercial and rural forestry real estate sales totaling approximately 29 76 acres for \$3.1 million \$1.4 million, resulting in a gross profit of \$1.1 million (or gross margin of 78.6%).
+During the three months ended March 31, 2023, we had nine commercial and forestry real estate sales totaling approximately 54 acres for \$5.7 million and land improvement services of less than \$0.1 million \$0.2 million, together resulting in a gross profit of \$1.8 million \$2.6 million (or gross margin of 58.1%).
 During the three months ended September 30, 2022, we had nine commercial and rural real estate sales totaling approximately 18 acres for \$1.4 million and land improvement services of \$0.1 million, together resulting in a gross profit of \$0.7 million (or gross margin of 46.7%).

 During the nine months ended September 30, 2023, we had twenty-one commercial and rural real estate sales totaling approximately 212 acres for \$13.9 million and land improvement services of \$0.3 million, together resulting in a gross profit of \$8.2 million (or gross margin of 57.7%).
-During the nine months ended September 30, 2022, we had twenty-one commercial and rural real estate sales totaling approximately 194 acres for \$8.7 million and land improvement services of \$0.9 million, together resulting in a gross profit of \$7.2 million (or gross margin of 75.0%).
-Revenue from commercial and rural real estate can vary significantly from period-to-period depending on the proximity to developed areas and mix of real estate sold in each period, with varying compositions of retail, office, industrial, rural and other commercial uses.
+During the nine months ended September 30, 2022, we had twenty-one commercial and rural real estate sales totaling approximately 194 acres for \$8.7 million and land improvement services of \$0.9 million, together resulting in a gross profit of \$7.2 million (or gross margin of 75.0% 44.1%).
+Revenue from commercial and rural forestry real estate can vary significantly from period-to-period depending on the proximity to developed areas and mix of real estate sold in each period, with varying compositions of retail, office, industrial, rural timber and other commercial uses.

 Our gross margin can vary significantly from period-to-period depending on the characteristics of property sold.
-Sales of rural and timber land typically have a lower cost basis than residential and commercial real estate sales.
+Sales of rural and timber forestry land typically have a lower cost basis than residential and commercial real estate sales.
 In addition, our cost basis in residential and commercial real estate can vary depending on the amount of development or other costs incurred on the property.